-Our responsibility and our commitment are to create the conditions that guarantee the physical and mental integrity as well as the health of all those present at our sites, and beyond that, a framework that promotes quality of life at work.
-The labour policy within the Group extends the positive and effective initiatives already under way, and also introduces a new trend of increased investment in prevention, both to improve working conditions and to promote an environment conducive to the development of our employees and our business activities.
+that guarantee the physical and mental integrity as well as the health romotes quality of life at work.
+The labour policy within the Group exointroduces a new trend of increased investment in prevention, both ucive to the development of our employees and our business activities.